Bollywood seeks to move past pandemic with $182m film deal

-MUMBAI (BLOOMBERG) - Two of India's biggest film studios have signed a silver-screen deal for about 10 billion rupees (S$182 million), betting on a robust box-office recovery from a devastating Covid-19 wave as cinemas slowly reopen across the country.
+MUMBAI • Two of India's biggest film studios have signed a silver-screen deal for about 10 billion rupees (S$182 million), betting on a robust box-office recovery from a devastating Covid-19 wave as cinemas slowly reopen across the country.

-Record label and Bollywood major T-Series, along with tycoon Anil Ambani's Reliance Entertainment, have agreed to jointly develop more than 10 features, ranging from action thrillers, historic biopics, dramas and comedies over the next 36 months, the heads of both production houses said in an interview.
+Record label and Bollywood major T-Series, along with tycoon Anil Ambani's Reliance Entertainment, have agreed to jointly develop more than 10 features - including action thrillers, historic biopics, dramas and comedies - over the next 36 months, the heads of both production houses said in an interview.

 Some of those are set for release as early as next year, they said.

-The deal, one of the largest financing efforts in recent Indian film-making history, is a bold gamble at a time when many producers in India are abandoning theatrical releases during the pandemic and turning to over-the-top (OTT) platforms such as Amazon and Netflix for premieres.
+The deal, one of the largest financing efforts in recent Indian film-making history, is a bold gamble at a time when many producers in India are abandoning theatrical releases and turning to over-the-top (OTT) platforms such as Amazon and Netflix for premieres.

 Both Reliance Entertainment and T-Series have delayed the release of a number of potential blockbusters that have been ready since last year, pushing back their debuts multiple times for cinemas to reopen.